jp-2019/spring-angular-coop-web/client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

 ## Development server
+Ensure you have the lastest Angular version by running:
+`npm i -g @angular/cli@latest`
+`npm i --save-dev @angular/cli@latest`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `npm i -g @compodoc/compodoc` to add Compodoc for documentation.

+Run `compodoc -p [INSERT YOUR PATH TO tslint.json in project folder]`

+Run `compodoc -s` to see our documentation on http://127.0.0.1:8080/

 ## Code scaffolding